Iheanacho and Amartey lead Leicester City past Brighton & Hove Albion | Goal.com

 Leicester move above Man Utd for now... pic.twitter.com/acVDinLqtl— Premier League (@premierleague) March 6, 2021

-Graham Potter’s men came into the English Premier League tie with the ambition of ending their poor streak, while visitors were aiming to brighten their Champions League ambition.
+Graham Potter’s men came into the English Premier League tie with the ambition of ending their poor streak, while visitors were aiming to brighten their Champions League ambitions.

 Ten minutes into the game, Adam Lallana put Brighton ahead after profiting from an assist from Neal Maupay.
-Having won the ball back from a Leicester throw in and Maupay does well by holding off the challenge of a couple of defenders, he flicked the ball through to an unmarked Lallana who slotted the ball past Kasper Schmeichel.
+Having won the ball back from a Leicester throw-in, Maupay did well by holding off the challenge of a couple of defenders, flicked the ball through to an unmarked Lallana, who slotted the ball past Kasper Schmeichel.

 👌 @officialAL20 gives us a deserved early lead with his first Albion goal!— Brighton & Hove Albion (@OfficialBHAFC) March 6, 2021